 Shifts can be assigned to groups of users in the Shift Rules section.
 Display groups can have up to three unique shifts assigned to them, which can overlap, but the starting times must be at least four hours apart.
 If you have multiple shifts assigned to a group, the correct shift will apply to a user based on the time of day the user starts their shift.

-If you're new to the shift feature, review our overview of shifts in Virtual TimeClock and how to create a shift Knowledge Base article.
+If you are new to the Shift Rules feature, review the Overview of Shifts and Schedules Knowledge Base article.